strozfriedberg/lightgrep/README.md

 ##### Lightgrep bytecode

 Lightgrep assembles patterns into a nondeterministic finite automaton (NFA) and then compiles that NFA into a program for a specialized virtual machine.
 Instructions in the virtual machine are 32-bit aligned and can be of different word sizes.
-When run with the `prog` command, lightgrep will print the compiled program for a pattern set to stdout.
+When run with the `program` command, lightgrep will print the compiled program for a pattern set to stdout.
 ```
-$ lightgrep -c prog -p "cat|code"
+$ lightgrep -c program -p "cat|code"
 00000000 Byte 0x63/'c'
 00000001 Label 0
 00000002 Fork 0x00000008/8